vahidhedayati/php-projects/wordpress/README.md

 Create Pages in the pages meny and using Appearance / Menus you can create / customize the menu bars to contain new pages / content as part of navigation

+In plugins you can now disable OceanWP related plugins.

+You can use https://www.pexels.com/ & https://unsplash.com/ FOR freely-usable images.
+You can use https://logomakr.com/ and export out a low resolution logo